-Either coder writes good codes or really bad ones, both of those are correct and do not make a difference until they are compiled and run.
-For anything further than that bad code will take a plunge into your bank with its technical debt, taking a big chunk out of there.
-And there would be some point of time when someone reads your bad code and barely understands it.
+Either coder writes good codes or really bad ones; both of those are correct and do not make a difference until they are compiled and run.
+Anything further than that bad code will take a plunge into your bank with its technical debt, taking a big chunk out of there.
+And there would be some point time when someone reads your bad code and barely understands it.
 Now you are stuck developing, debugging, refactoring and modifying your code.
 All this could have been avoided if you could have just chosen to write better code.

 Code Architecture and Style